SalonBiz | Salon Retail Tips

 Selling retail is a crucial component to salon success, but getting your stylists to feel comfortable selling can be challenging.
 Your stylists are your clients’ beauty experts, so their recommendations are important, or those clients wouldn’t be sitting in their chairs.

-Your guests trust your team and expect that they’ll help them look their best.
+Plus, your salon clientele trusts your salon services and expects that they’ll help them look their best.
 To help you and your stylists get more comfortable with selling products—and do it more successfully—use these nine salon retail tips.

 1. Make a great first impression.